Milkymap/CYCLE-GAN/README.md

 # CYCLE-GAN
 This is an implementation of of the paper Unpaired Image-to-Image Translationusing Cycle-Consistent Adversarial Networks

-# super resolution generative adversarial network
+# image to image translation
 <p align="center">
   <img src="./readme_utils/cycle_gan_001.png" width="640">
   <h3 align="center">